 As a trainee at ESA, you will gain your first professional experience in research, planning and development.
-You are in the best place to do so.
-You will work in interdisciplinary teams of scientists from the 20 ESA member states, some of them world leaders in their field.
+You will work in interdisciplinary teams of scientists from the 22 ESA member states, some of them world leaders in their field.

 You need to fulfil the following requirements:

 We fill up to 12 GTP positions every year.
 The trainee receives a monthly bursary from the German Aerospace Center (DLR) for the duration of employment – 12 to a maximum of 24 months.
 You will be based at an ESA site in Germany, France, Italy, Spain or the Netherlands.
 This is a great opportunity to achieve a successful career in the spaceflight sector.

 Turn your enthusiasm for spaceflight into a career: your application

 Open German Trainee Programme positions with a technical or natural science scope, sometimes also for those with an economics or law degree, are generally announced by DLR once a year in July/August on its career site for employment starting in February of the following year.
 You may apply for a maximum of two positions.
 By the time you start working at ESA you should have earned your degree – not at the time of your application.
 The application should be in English, and consist of a motivation letter and your CV (Europass format) including citzenship.
 Please make sure you take a close look at our ‘More information’ section in ‘Downloads’.

 The selection process